-Financial liabilities

-Refer to Chapter 2.4.8.3.
-(Accounting principles) and Notes 7, 9 and 14 (Group disclosures).

-Elenia Finance Oyj has bond and notes liabilities amounting to EUR 1.308 Million in the balance sheet per 31.12.2016.
+Key Audit Matter How our audit addressed the Key Audit Matter Financial liabilities Refer to Chapter 2.4.8.3.
+(Accounting principles) and Notes 7, 11 and 13 (Group disclosures).
+Elenia Finance Oyj has bond and notes liabilities amounting to EUR 1.521 Million in the balance sheet per 31.12.2017.
 We focused on bond and notes liabilities and related interest expenses as a key audit matter because it is a material balance for the group and the parent company.

-Our audit procedures included amongst other review of interest and principal cash flows of the bonds during the financial year 2016.
+Our audit procedures included amongst other review of interest and principal cash flows of the bonds during the financial year 2017.
 We assessed the valuation of financial liabilities in balance sheet at amortized cost using the effective interest method and the methods for used measurement of fair value.
 We also reviewed the recognition of interest expenses in consolidated statement of profit and loss.
 We assessed the adequacy of the Group's disclosures in notes and the accounting principles in the financial statements regarding of the financial liabilities and the related balances.

-Responsibilities of the Board of Directors and the Managing Director for the Financial Statements
+Responsibilities of the Board of Directors for the Financial Statements

-The Board of Directors and the Managing Director are responsible for the preparation of consolidated financial statements that give a true and fair view in accordance with International Financial Reporting Standards (IFRS) as adopted by the EU, and of financial statements that give a true and fair view in accordance with the laws and regulations governing the preparation of financial statements in Finland and comply with statutory requirements.
-The Board of Directors and the Managing Director are also responsible for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Board of Directors is responsible for the preparation of consolidated financial statements that give a true and fair view in accordance with International Financial Reporting Standards (IFRS) as adopted by the EU, and of financial statements that give a true and fair view in accordance with the laws and regulations governing the preparation of financial statements in Finland and comply with statutory requirements.
+The Board of Directors is also responsible for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Board of Directors and the Managing Director are responsible for assessing the parent company's and the group's ability to continue as going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting.
+In preparing the financial statements, the Board of Directors is responsible for assessing the parent company's and the group's ability to continue as going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting.
 The financial statements are prepared using the going concern basis of accounting unless there is an intention to liquidate the parent company or the group or cease operations, or there is no realistic alternative but to do so.